Jim Alexander (photographer): Music icons

 Alexander is also known for his document of Black inspired music, prominently jazz and blues.
 When he photographed different events, he realized that the event would open with a musical selection.
 He started to appreciate the influence music had on the African American community, and it revealed the importance of musicians.
 "I am just a lover of music.
 There was a lot going on in the '50s and '60s, in New Jersey, where all the little clubs or corner bars had a trio or quartet playing.
 I was really listening to the music."
 He then decided he would incorporate black music in his work.
 In 1988, Alexander curated his own exhibit entitled Blues Legacy for the first National Black Arts Festival.

 He curated the Duke and Other Legends: Jazz Photographs by Jim Alexander that same year.
 The exhibit featured 50 classical jazz musicians that toured 13 southern cities through a grant from the National Endowment for the Arts and the Southern Arts Federation.
 The resilience and creativity of African American culture captivates the world whether it is through music, art or the written word.
-Jazz music is just one example of the beauty birthed by African Americans in spite of the hatred and marginalization that was designed to break their spirits.
-Alexander juxtaposed images of the ugly barriers created by hatred as well as the elegant strength of those who dare to shatter them.
+Jazz music is just one example of the hatred and marginalization that was designed to break their spirits.
+Alexander juxtaposed images of the barriers created by hatred as well as the elegant strength of those who dare to shatter them.
 He has spent years documenting jazz musicians such as Duke Ellington, Ella Fitzgerald, and Count Basie just to name a few.